 Most of the people who suffer from thyroid problems only focus on healing their thyroid gland.
 However, research has shown that there could be a connection between a sluggish, overloaded liver and hypothyroidism and Hashimoto’s Thyroiditis.
-Your unhealthy lifestyle and exposure to heavy metals can mess with the liver detox pathways and lead to chronic illnesses.
+According to endocrinologists, your unhealthy lifestyle and exposure to heavy metals can mess with the liver detox pathways and lead to chronic illnesses.

 The liver-thyroid connection: